 After reading this review, it will be easy for you to decide if it will be worth it for you to sign up for YouGov or not.

 What is YouGov, and what opportunities does it offer?

 YouGov is a market research company that also has a member panel you can sign up for, and get paid to answer surveys and give your opinion.

-It has its headquaters in the UK and was founded in 2000, so it has been existing for a while now.
+It has its headquarters in the UK and was founded in 2000, so it has existed for a while now.
 You can, however, join from many other parts of the world, which I will get into later.